concourse/rfcs/035-operator-user-separation/proposal.md

   should not accept pipelines, or workers.
 The purpose of this team is to only manage the Concourse Cluster and not to create pipelines.

-- **Super Priviliges:** these are cross team abilities, for instance viewing all the pipelines, teams, running `set-team` ... as well as any commands that would be more operation specific.
+- **Super Privileges:** these are cross-team abilities, for instance viewing all the pipelines, teams, running `set-team` ... as well as any commands that would be more operation specific.
 Also, the web ui should also show everything and also pipeline controls should be available for operators.
 We have covered most of the super features